creasty/jsonity/README.md

 =end
 ```

-Or blocks can inherit the parent object:
+Or a block can inherit the parent object:

 ```ruby
 Jsonity.build { |t|